KAIST-MIC-Lab/KAIST-MIC-Lab.github.io/_publications/2025-integral-error-identifier.md

 pub_date: "2025-11-04" #Date of publication.
 Change from Biorxiv date to Journal date once accepted
 image: "/static/pub/2025-integral-error-id.png"
 abstract: "
-  This paper proposes an integral error-based adaptive law for neural network identifiers to enhance the online system identification performance in uncertain nonlinear systems.
-Unlike conventional methods that rely on instantaneous error updates, the proposed approach accumulates identification errors over time with a forgetting factor, enabling more consistent and stable approximation of unknown dynamics.
-Lyapunov-based analysis guarantees the uniform ultimate boundedness of the estimation error.
-The proposed method is validated through simulation studies on a 2-DOF robotic manipulator system with friction dynamics.
+  This study proposes an integral error-based adaptive law for neural identifiers, aimed at enhancing the performance of online system identification for nonlinear systems.
+Unlike conventional adaptive laws that update the neural network based on instantaneous errors, the proposed approach performs updates using identification errors accumulated over time.
+This mechanism enables the neural network to achieve more consistent and accurate function approximation over the entire time interval, ensuring stable online learning of unknown nonlinear dynamics.
+A Lyapunov-based theo-retical analysis guarantees the uniform ultimate boundedness of the neural identifier.
+Simulation results on a nonlinear robot manipulator system demonstrate the effectiveness and improved convergence properties of the proposed method compared to a conventional instantaneous error-based approach.
 "
 # links:
 #   - name: